status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 # Create or restore your Status profile using a recovery phrase

 You can link your existing Ethereum address to a new Status profile.
-For instance, if you already have a [non-custodial Ethereum wallet][how-to-use-wallet-your-quick-start-guide] such as Metamask or Trust Wallet, you already have an Ethereum address and a [recovery phrase][understand-your-status-keys-and-recovery-phrase].
+For instance, if you already have a [non-custodial Ethereum wallet][status-wallet-your-quick-start-guide] such as Metamask or Trust Wallet, you already have an Ethereum address and a [recovery phrase][understand-your-status-keys-and-recovery-phrase].

 If you already have a Status account and used your profile in the past 30 days, you can restore it with the profile's recovery phrase.